CIA publicly acknowledges 1953 coup it backed in Iran was undemocratic as it revisits 'Argo' rescue

 “Working with the six — these are rookies,” Johnson recounts in an interview aired by the podcast.
 “They were people who were not trained to lie to authorities.
 They weren’t trained to be clandestine, elusive.”

-But in the podcast, another brief exchange focuses on the 1953 coup.
+But in the podcast, which aired about a month before Hamas’ unprecedented attack Saturday on Israel, another brief exchange focuses on the 1953 coup in Iran.

 In it, CIA spokesman and podcast host Walter Trosin cites the claims of agency historians that the majority of the CIA’s clandestine activities in its history “bolstered” popularly elected governments.